 Chapter II.
 Leadership Theory:

 Leadership is an important concept that helps an organization to manage its work effectively.
-Leaders help in adding value to the company by motivating the employees to achieve the organizational objectives.
+Leaders help in adding value to the company by motivating employees to achieve organizational objectives.
 In the competitive business environment, effective leadership has become an essential component for the success of the company.
 Leadership can be described as the process of persuasion through which a leader or leadership team stimulates the employees to pursue the goals shared by the leader and his followers (Sadler, 2003).
-In other words, leadership can be defined as an influencing process in which a leader gathers commitment from the followers and influence them to realize organizational goals.
-As per Truman, leadership can be described as the ability or quality to get the work done by others that is not liked by them (Sadler, 2003).
+In other words, leadership can be defined as an influencing process in which a leader gathers commitment from the followers and influences them to realize organizational goals.
+As per Truman, leadership can be described as the ability or quality to get the work done by others that which may not be liked by them (Sadler, 2003).
 It is an ability or skill of an organization or individual to guide or lead others, teams or organizations.
 An organization to succeed in the competitive business environment requires effective leadership (Burns, 2012).
-Effective leadership will contribute in motivating the employees effectively that can help in the successful attainment of the organizational goals and objectives.
+Effective leadership will contribute in motivating the employees effectively that can help in the successful attainment of organizational goals and objectives.
 A leader is a person that guides the team or other men to work and achieve the aims and objectives.
-Leadership can also be described as a constant process through which an individual derives results and optimum performance through the support of his followers, peers, superiors, and subordinates (Ray, 2013).
+Leadership can also be described as a constant process through which an individual derives results and optimizes performance through the support of his followers, peers, superiors, and subordinates (Ray, 2013).
 In context to business, leadership is related to multidimensional aspects of management and administration.
 Leadership plays an important role in the survival and success of the organization.
 There are different types of leaders and leadership theories that can help an organization to reach the pinnacle of success.
-In context to this, various leadership theories are discussed in the following section, which includes situational leadership, transformational leadership, servant leadership and followership.
+Leadership theories are discussed in the following section, which includes situational leadership, transformational leadership, servant leadership and followership.

 Situational Leadership

-Situational leadership theory is the theory that defines in certain situations leaders ought to adopt particular leadership style because of the external and internal factors (Fairholm & Fairholm, 2009).
+Situational leadership theory says that in certain situations leaders ought to adopt particular leadership style because of the external and internal factors (Fairholm & Fairholm, 2009).
 In other words, leadership styles may differ in different situations, as specific behaviors are associates to specific situations.
-The situational theory proposes that situations are the defining factors that link the leaders’ behaviors to their acts; it argues that leaders must do and behave in a certain manner as per the specific situation in hand (Fairholm & Fairholm, 2009).
-As per this theory, situational elements are the critical factors that define the behavior of the leaders.
-In context to today’s business environment, the situational theory is mostly used in training programs to train the leaders within organizations with the help of different situations (Northouse, 2012).
+The situational theory proposes that situations are the defining factors that link the leaders’ behaviors to their acts; it argues that leaders must behave in a certain manner as per the specific situation in hand (Fairholm & Fairholm, 2009).
+As per this theory, situational elements are critical factors that define the behavior of the leaders.
+In context of today’s business environment, the situational theory is mostly used in training programs to train the leaders within organizations with the help of different situations (Northouse, 2012).
 The situational theory is perspective in nature, which implies that it tells what needs to be done and avoided in various contexts.
 Therefore, the situational theory can be practiced in the present business environment as it contributes the element of flexibility to leaders.
 However, the situational leadership fails to inform about the influence of certain demographic factors, such as age, gender, and experience, on the leader-subordinate interrelationship.
 For instance, female employees prefer supportive leadership, whereas, male employees prefer directive leadership.
 These factors are not considered in the model of situational leadership (Northouse, 2012).
 Transformation Leadership